lightsofapollo/node-sync-operation/README.md

 # Do horrible blocking operations with ease!

-( please read this as don't do this unless you really know why )
+( please read this and please don't do this in normal situations  )

 ### Example: